How-To Geek

 Can I have different headers on each slide in PowerPoint?

-How do i change the font and size of my header in powerpoint, is it possible to add a logo or image to my header in powerpoint.
+Is it possible to add a logo or image to my header in PowerPoint?

 Yes, you can add a logo or image to your header in PowerPoint.
 Simply select the header text box, go to the Insert tab, and click on Picture to insert an image or logo.